 Cafes for breakfast

-Bali has no shortage of amazing cafes and breakfast spots all over the island.
+Bali has no shortage of amazing cafes and breakfast spots all over the island as you can see from my detailed post of the best cafes in Bali.
 This is the island for digital nomads so you can expect the finest cafes perfect for working, drinking coffee, and just being one step removed from a co-working space.

 I went to numerous cafes almost every day for breakfast when I first arrived in Bali.
 I just loved the vibe and the food.
 However, after some time, you realize you can’t take down French toast every morning and feel good about it.
 A meal with coffee at a trendy Bali cafe will run you 70,000 IDR to 100,000 IDR ($4.5 to $7.5).